A Moser-Type Construction for the Liouville Equation: Introduction

-In the present work, we apply this construction to the case of phase-space densities of Hamiltonian systems.
+In the present work, we investigate the extension of this construction to the case of phase-space densities of Hamiltonian systems.
 In this setting, the continuity equation governing the evolution of densities takes the form of

-where $(x,v)\in \R^n\times\R^n$.
-More precisely, the problem is formulated as follows. \begin{quotation} Let $\Omega = X\times V$, with $X=\R^n$ or $\T^n$ ($n$-dimensional torus) and $V\subset \R^n$.
-Let $f,g\in C^\infty(\overline\Omega)$ be strictly positive and such that
+where $(x,v)\in \Omega\subset \R^n\times\R^n$.
+More precisely, the problem is formulated as follows. \begin{quotation} Let $\Omega = X\times V$, with $X=\R^n$ or $\T^n$ ($n$-dimensional torus) and $V = \R^n$.
+Let $f,g\in C^\infty(\Omega)$ be strictly positive and such that